zachariahcraven/markdown532HW/Homework 3.md

 * Reformulate Minimum Dominating Set as Set Cover.

-  * For every node mark make a set that is that node and every node connected to it.
+  * For every node mark that node and make a set that is that node and every node connected to it.

 * Run the set cover algorithm from class.
 Obtaining $\alpha$